spenser-millburn/surescan-take-home/README.md

 2. **Python Typer Application**: A command-line interface built with Typer that automates image processing tasks.
 It uses a C++ backend for performing image transformations such as flipping and converting images to grayscale.

 3. **C++ Backend**: Utilizes OpenCV and Eigen3 libraries to perform image transformations.
-The backend is exposed to Python via Pybind11, allowing seamless integration with the Python.
+The backend is exposed to Python via Pybind11.

 ## Getting Started
 To run the project, ensure you have Docker and Docker Compose installed on your system.
 Follow these steps: